Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-In Florida, it is against the law for a commercial driver to be driving or in actual physical control of his or her commercial vehicle while under the influence of drugs or alcohol, according to Florida Statutes Annotated §322.62.
-Any person who violates this is guilty of a moving violation.
+Florida Statute Section 322.62 states it is unlawful for a person to be driving or in actual physical control of a commercial vehicle while under the influence of drugs or alcohol.

-A person can be charged with a commercial vehicle driving under the influence if he or she is found to have a blood-alcohol level (BAC) of .04 or more at the time of arrest, according to Florida Statute Annotated §322.62(b).
-This is significant because it is half the legal limit of a driver in a personal automobile.
+A valid CDL holder can be charged with Commercial DUI if they are found to have a blood-alcohol level (BAC) of .04 or more at the time of suspected DUI arrest.
+This is significant in comparison to a standard DUI case since it is half the legal limit of a driver in a personal automobile.

-Florida is an implied consent state, meaning when a person gets behind the wheel of a vehicle in the Sunshine State, he or she consents to a chemical test if arrested for a DUI.
-This also applies to commercial vehicle drivers, even if they are not registered in Florida.
+When it comes to suspected DUI cases, Florida is an implied consent state.
+This means that by agreeing to the driving privileges within the State, the driver shall consent to a chemical test if they are lawfully arrested for a DUI.
+The implied consent law also applies to commercial vehicle drivers, even if they are not registered in Florida.

-This implied consent law allows law enforcement officers to request the driver submit to a chemical test if he or she has reason to believe the driver is impaired.
-The officer can request a breath test to gauge the driver’s BAC if the officer suspects alcohol use.
-An officer also could request a DUI urine test or a DUI blood test if he or she suspects drug impairment.
+The arresting officers can request the commercial driver submit to a chemical test if he or she has reason to believe the driver is impaired.
+A breath test may be administered to gauge the driver’s BAC if the officer suspects alcohol use.
+The officer could also request a DUI urine test or a DUI blood test if he or she suspects drug impairment.

 Back to top